 As Hurricane Beryl barrels toward Caribbean isles, it's already "historic"

-Hurricane Beryl was closing in on the southeastern Caribbean early Monday after government officials pleaded with people to take shelter from the dangerous Category 3 storm.
+Hurricane Beryl was closing in on the southeastern Caribbean early Monday after government officials pleaded with people to take shelter from the storm.
+Forecasters say the hurricane will bring "extremely dangerous" weather conditions to areas in its path.

+By 8 a.m.
+EDT, the National Hurricane Center said Beryl had strengthened again into a Category 4 storm after previously downgrading it to a Category 3.
+The hurricane center warned that "life-threatening winds and storm surge" were expected to begin in the Windward Islands.

-Beryl was expected to make landfall over the Windward Islands Monday morning, then move across the southeastern and central Caribbean late Monday through Wednesday, the U.S. National Hurricane Center in Miami said.
-Hurricane warnings were in effect for Barbados, St. Lucia, Grenada, Tobago and St. Vincent and the Grenadines.
+Beryl is expected to make landfall on Monday morning before moving across the southeastern and central Caribbean later in the day through Wednesday.

-"This is a very dangerous situation," the center warned, adding that Beryl was "forecast to bring life-threatening winds and storm surge."
+Hurricane warnings were in effect for Barbados, Grenada, Tobago and St. Vincent and the Grenadines.
+Tropical storm warnings were in place for Martinique, Trinidad and St. Lucia.
+A hurricane warning is ordered when hurricane conditions are imminent and "preparations to protect life and property should be rushed to completion" within the warning area, according to the hurricane center.
+A tropical storm warning means that tropical storm conditions are expected in the warning area within 36 hours.

+"Beryl is nearing the southern Windward Islands and expected to make landfall within the next hour or two," the center warned at 10 a.m.
+EDT.
+"This is an extremely dangerous and life-threatening situation."

-As of 5 a.m.
-EDT, Beryl was centered about 125 miles east-southeast of Grenada and 140 miles southeast of St. Vincent, scampering west at 20 mph with maximum sustained winds of 120 mph.
-It was a compact storm, with hurricane-force winds extending 30 miles from its center.
+As of 10 a.m., Beryl was centered about 50 miles east of Grenada and 25 miles south-southeast of Carriacou Island.
+Vincent, scampering west-northwest at 31 mph with maximum sustained winds of 130 mph.
+It is a compact storm, with hurricane-force winds extending 30 miles from its center.
+Around the same time, a weather station in at Grantley Adams International Airport in Barbados reported sustained winds of 52 mph and gusts of 69 mph, according to the hurricane center.

-It had gained Category 4 strength Sunday before weakening slightly, and further fluctuations in strength were forecast.
-A hurricane needs maximum sustained winds of 130 mph to be considered a Category 4.

-"It appears the hurricane may be undergoing an eyewall replacement, wherein it gets temporarily weaker in exchange for gaining a larger wind field," observed CBS News senior weather and climate producer David Parkinson.
+Residents in the Grenadine Islands and Carriacou Islands were advised not to leave their shelters as forecasters expected winds to increase rapidly within the eyewall of the hurricane.

+"Remain in place through the passage of these life-threatening conditions and do not venture out in the eye of the storm," the center said.

 Beryl was expected to pass just south of Barbados early Monday and then head into the Caribbean Sea as a major hurricane on a path toward Jamaica.
 It was forecast to weaken by midweek, but still remain a hurricane while heading toward Mexico.